MicrosoftDocs/xamarin-docs/docs/mac/user-interface/custom-controls.md

 #### Handling User Input with Override Methods

 Objects that inherit from `NSControl` (or `NSView`) have several override methods for handling mouse or keyboard input.
 For our example control, we want to flip the state of the switch between **On** and **Off** when the user clicks on the control with the left mouse button.
-We can add the following override methods to the `NSFliwSwitch` class to handle this:
+We can add the following override methods to the `NSFlipSwitch` class to handle this:

 ```csharp
 #region Mouse Handling Methods